 The autofocus mode is represented by AI Servo AF in Canon cameras and AF-C in Nikon cameras.
 While tracking a subject through your viewfinder, half-press the shutter button to start autofocus.
 The focus is tracked if the shutter button is half-pressed.
 Make sure to read your camera’s manual for a full understanding of how to use this setting.

 - Carry a Tripod

 No matter what I am out to shoot, I always carry my tripod.
 Tripods provide stability and, funny enough, freedom.
 I mostly shoot in rainforest environments, and it is in this kind of habitat where I find the use of a tripod to be invaluable.

 On most dull mornings, I shoot using lower shutter speeds.
 As a result, the scope for error is much higher due to the risk of camera shake.
 Investing in a stable tripod and ball head is always recommended for those looking to enter the world of wildlife photography.

 - Learn the Unwritten Rules

-- Many people think that getting close to animals is the way to capturing jaw-dropping images.
-But, since you’re probably not trained to understand their behaviour, this won’t end well.
+Maintain your distance: Many people think that getting close to animals is a way of capturing jaw-dropping images.
+But, since you’re probably not trained to understand their behavior, this won’t end well.
 Trying to feed animals, regardless of how cute and innocent they look, can also end badly on both sides.
 The safest choice is to always keep a comfortable distance between you and your subject.

-Animals should not be manipulated or handled in any way for the purposes of photography.
-Wildlife photography must not be pursued in occasions where animals could get exposed to threats like physical harm, predation, anxiety, or impairment of reproduction.
+Be Respectful: Animals should not be manipulated or handled in any way for the purposes of photography.
+Wildlife photography must not be pursued on occasions where animals could get exposed to threats like physical harm, predation, anxiety, or impairment of reproduction.
 If necessary, a trained expert should be enlisted for this.